ARMmbed/GettingStartedmbedOS/Docs/index.md

 ### Additional sources

-* [Further reading sources](FurtherReading.md) about other mbed tools, hardware, community and partners.
+* [Further reading sources](FurtherReading.md): other mbed tools, hardware, community and partners.

+* The [mbed OS Porting Guide](https://docs.mbed.com/docs/porting-guide/en/latest/) for porting mbed products to Cortex-M based hardware.

 * Links to [our main code repositories and their documentation, as well as examples](GetTheCode.md).